mariodavid/jmix-sneferu/README.md

 ### Component Test API

 The next concept of Sneferu is the Component Test API.
-This API is the same thing for a `Component` as the `ScreenTestAPI` is for a CUBA Screen.
-It is an abstraction on top of the CUBA `Component` APIs that is designed in the context of testing.
+This API is the same thing for a `Component` as the `ScreenTestAPI` is for a Jmix Screen.
+It is an abstraction on top of the Jmix `Component` APIs that is designed in the context of testing.

 To use an instance of a Component Test API, it has to be created in the test case (or the Screen Object) via its factory method: